wp-plugins/wpsso/readme.txt

 * Custom meta tag values (topic, description, image, video, etc.) for each Post, Page, and custom post type.
 * Ability to turn off / exclude specific Google / SEO, Open Graph and Twitter Card meta tags.
 * Integrates with 3rd party plugins and services for additional image, video, product, and content information:
-	* NextGEN Gallery
-	* JetPack Photon
-	* WordPress SEO by Yoast
 	* All in One SEO Pack
-	* WooCommerce
-	* MarketPress - WordPress eCommerce
-	* WP e-Commerce
 	* bbPress
 	* BuddyPress
+	* JetPack Photon
+	* NextGEN Gallery
+	* MarketPress - WordPress eCommerce
+	* Polylang
 	* Slideshare, Vimeo, Wistia, Youtube APIs
+	* WooCommerce
+	* WordPress SEO by Yoast
+	* WP e-Commerce

 <blockquote>
 <p>WPSSO is a fork (child) of the popular <a href="http://wordpress.org/plugins/nextgen-facebook/">NGFB Open Graph+</a> plugin &ndash; they have the same author, many of the same great features, but WPSSO strives to be a little <strong>smaller and faster</strong> by removing the sharing buttons and their related features (shortcodes, widgets, stylesheets, javascript caching, and url shortening).
 WPSSO has 25% less code, is 0.006 secs faster per page load, and is often preferred for websites that already have (or don't need) a set of sharing buttons.</p>